-5.4.2 Local Needs Housing Category
+5.3.6 Local Needs Housing Category

-We recognise that all applicants have specific housing needs and aspirations.
+The Council recognises that all applicants have specific housing needs and aspirations.
 There are, however, specific issues to be addressed to ensure that certain local needs are met.
 Recognition of a variety of local needs is outlined in the sections below.